inah1221/BookOwnersApp/README.md

 ## Authentication

 - Guest tokens are created when app is first refreshed for authentication.
-- Tokens are only valid for an hour.
+- Guest tokens are only valid for an hour.
+They must be deleted from local storage before refreshing the app again.